SnowCutieOwO/snowcutieowo.github.io/Shopkeepers/installtion-updating.configuration.md

 # Shopkeeper Data
 # *~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*

-# The file encoding to use for the save file.
-If you have issues with the save
-# file, such as special characters not being saved correctly, make sure that
-# this encoding supports these characters.
-It is recommended to keep this at
-# its default 'UTF-8'.
-It is not supported to dynamically change this encoding
-# after the save file has already been created.
-file-encoding: "UTF-8"
 # Whether to immediately save all shopkeeper data whenever a shopkeeper is
 # edited.
 If disabled, the shopkeeper data is saved in 5 minute intervals and
 # when the plugin is shut down.